 He didn’t have much interest in religion, although he did visit temples normally, which is customary for a Hindu boy.
 It was somewhat of a disappointment to his family, who counted on him to gain a good social position to help them maintain.
 However, as he was young, it was still too early to tell, and perhaps, he would realize his responsibilities later.
 Nevertheless, all this planning for the future was suddenly upset.
 At the age of sixteen, in the upstairs room of his uncle’s house, he had a great experience that was about to change everything.

 Death-experience of Ramana Maharshi

-It was July 1896, when he was 16 years old, the most important event in his life took place.
-A sudden and strong fear of death seized him so much that he felt like he was about to die, although the body was healthy and strong.
+It was July 1896, when he was 16 years old, and the most important event in his life took place.
+A sudden and strong feeling of fear and death seized him so much that he felt like he was about to die, although his body was healthy and strong.

 The shock of this sudden and overwhelming fear of death led him to a completely unusual experience, as a result of which the conviction that I am the Spirit, something superior to the body, flashed brightly inside him, like a living Truth.

 The conviction that he was not a body, but a Spirit, independent of the body, existing even after the cessation of the life of the body, came to him in a glimpse as an instantaneous result of direct experience, and not as the conclusion of a long and painful process of logical reasoning.
 This awareness was so deep and touching his essence that it never left him for a moment.